intercept/intercept/README.md

 ## License

-Intercept is licensed under the GNU/GPL v2 license.
+Intercept is licensed under the MIT license.
 You can find the full license in the LICENSE file.
+Prior to commit  intercept/intercept@f9fe4d5 the project was licensed under the GNU/GPL v2 license and continues to be for any commit prior to that.